 The Swan Towel

-The Swantowel is a truly remarkable little creature.
+The Swan Towel is a truly remarkable little creature.
 Due to its mind-boggingly absorbent plumage, it is the only non-buoyant waterbird in the whole galaxy.
-Leading ornitowelogists have uncovered the fact that all specimens are both male & female.

 Warmed Towel Day

 The Oshibori is a tempered moist towel or towelette.
-It is handed to intergalactic flight passengers or customers at restaurants to clean their hands/mandibles/tentacles before, during or after their meals.
+It is usually handed to intergalactic flight passengers or customers at fancy restaurants to wipe their hands, mandibles, tentacles and whatyamaycallits before, during or after their meals.
 The Oshibori is also found in barbershops throughout the galaxy.

 Due to the merciless taxation, most barbers hold multiple jobs, as hatchet men for example.
-Often both trades are performed at one place for practical reasons.
+Often both trades are performed at one and the same place for practical reasons.

 Wrap that around your Heads!

-A Terry Towel is a fabric with a large quantum of loops hat can absorb large amounts of water.
+A Terry Towel is a fabric with a large quantum of loops that can absorb large amounts of water.